PoutineSyropErable/JetUML/readme.md

 ```
 export PATH="$HOME/.local/java:$PATH"
 ```

+(^^ This is a shell command that will be executed at every shell startup)

 Optional, but should be done:
 You should also add these environment variable to your shell permanently by adding: